kenkensonson/oci-cloudera/development/README.md

 # development
 This deployment is for small implementations.
-It consists of five instances:
+It consists of:

 * 1 bastion instance
 * 1 utility instance